-In 2020, we established a new Group-wide organizational structure to develop and implement our ESG initiatives.
 Our Executive Committee is the governance body responsible for the management and oversight of ESG matters for the Loxam Group.
-We have also established a Group ESG department to supervise the ESG policy's implementation in each of our business units, coordinate efforts across our Group, measure performance within the framework of non-financial reporting and carry out external communications on ESG matters.
+In 2021, we have also established a Group wide ESG department to supervise the ESG policy's implementation in each of our business units, coordinate efforts across the Group, measure performance within the framework of non-financial reporting and carry out external communications on ESG matters.
 This department also supports our operational divisions depending on their requirements.
 The Group's ESG department reports to our Group Strategy Department, whose director sits in the Executive Committee.
 We also have established ESG points of contact in each of our business units, which are responsible for elaborating operational action plans for each of our ESG pillars and for their concrete implementations.
 On a quarterly basis we hold ESG committees, gathering a member of the Executive Committee, our ESG department and the ESG points of contact in each business unit, in order to follow the Group's strategy deployment, the implementation of action plans and to share experiences and best practices.